The Craft (film): Legacy

 The film is often labeled a "cult classic" and has acquired a loyal fan base and social media presence.
 Matthew Jacobs and Julia Brucculieri of the Huffington Post, writing in 2016, praised The Craft for departing from clichés of the teen movie genre and incorporating darker themes, saying it became "part of the '90s teen canon and a cult classic of its own merit."
 Kristen Yoonsoo Kim of Complex magazine praised the relevance of the film 20 years later, saying it "feels much more progressive than many of the movies that come out today" and calling the viewing of the film "a rite of passage" for young women.
 Angelica Jade Bastién of Vulture wrote, "The Craft earned a generation of devoted fans because of how it charts the friendship between these four girls — its tentative beginnings, the joys of its strength, and its ultimate downfall," and singled out "Fairuza Balk's fierce performance ... [as] perhaps The Crafts greatest legacy ...
 She's a beguiling and fearsome portrait of female anger."

 In 2013, three of the main actresses, with the exception of Fairuza Balk, reunited for a special Halloween screening of the film at the Hollywood Forever Cemetery.

+The 2000 animated show X-Men: Evolution used footage of the girls walking down the hallway from The Craft as an Easter egg reference in episode 13 of Season 2, "Walk on the Wild Side".

 The Craft served as an inspiration for the 2013 song "Dark Horse" by Katy Perry.

 The film can briefly be seen during the end credits of the Marvel Television series Agatha All Along.

+The first episode of the second season of the animated television series The Wonderfully Weird World of Gumball is structured as a parodic retelling of The Craft.